Best Utrecht Attractions

 Spoorwegmuseum in The Old Maliebaan Train Station

 In addition to the museum’s impressive collection of locomotives (including nine well-preserved steam engines) and rolling stock, kids will love the model railroad and playground built inside.
-Also, there is a gift shop as well as a restaurant available on site.
-For your comfort, you could use the reliable shuttle train service between the city’s main train station (Otrecht Central) and the museum.
+Also, there is a gift shop and a restaurant on site.
+You could use the reliable shuttle train service between the city’s main train station (Otrecht Central) and the museum for your comfort.

 Museum Speelklok or Music Clock Museum

-The Museum Speelklok opening times are every Tuesday to Sunday from 10am to 5pm.
+The Museum Speelklok opening times are from 10 am to 5 pm every Tuesday to Sunday.
 Also, Museum Speelklok ticket prices are currently at €14 for adults and half the price for children.

 Oudegracht with Beautiful Restaurants Nearby

 One of the highlights of Utrecht attractions is exploring the beautiful Oudegracht (Old Canal).
 This amazing engineering structure runs right through the city center and is a great place to visit and take a pleasant walk.
 If you have extra time, you can take a cruise here too.
 There are various restaurants and cafes along this canal as well.
 This canal starts from the southeast part of the city and, to some extent, follows the main course of a part of the Rhine.
 The northern part of the Oudegracht includes parts of a canal built around 1000 AD that connected the Rhine to the Vecht River.